spotinst/help/src/docs/spot-pc/tutorials/deploy-spot-pc.md

 ## What’s Next?

-Learn more about [Spot PC Dashboards](spot-pc/tenant/overview) with Spot PC.
+Learn more about [Connecting to the Spot PC desktop](spot-pc/tutorials/connect-to-desktop) as an end user.